MickaelRoy/IdracRedFish/README.md

 ```

 ## Change Log
+### 2.1.0 Proxy Update and Hostname parameter
+All cmdlets can detect and use the proxy user.
+Also, hostname parameter has been added beside Ip_Idrac.

 ### 2.0.0 Massive update
-All cmdlet have been updated to manage token authentication and avoid clear password usage.
+All cmdlets have been updated to manage token authentication and avoid clear password usage.
 You can use Credential parameter to pass credentials during unique operation or,
 you can generate a token with New-Racsession cmdlet that you store in a variable.